USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 running the CompileCLibraries function.
 Precompiled code is not distributed with the library.
 Note that a C/C++ compiler supported by Matlab must be installed.
 See below for comments regarding compilation.

+NOTABLE CHANGES SINCE VERSION 3.5

+- Routines related to stochastic calculus have been changed and new ones have been added.
+They are in:
+  Mathematical Functions/Statistics/Stochastic Processes/
+- New continuous-time state propagation models based on Itô-Taylor expansions have been added to:
+  Dynamic Estimation/State Propagation/Continuous Time/
+- All continuous-time dynamic models in the library have been updated to work with these (and bugs fixed) and some new dynamic models have been added.
+- Functions splitting the measurement prediction and update steps for most filters have been added.
+This makes hypothesis generation faster, particularly with cubature filters.
+- Functions related to robust estimation have been added to:
+  Mathematical Functions/Statistics/Robust Statistics/
+  One can, for example, fit lines to data corrupted with arbitrary bad measurements.
+- Added many more combinatoric functions and updated existing ones.
+See Mathematical Functions/Combinatorics/
+- Joint matrix diagonalization algorithms (useful for independent component analysis) have  been added.
+See
+  Mathematical Functions/Basic Matrix Operations/Joint Matrix Diagonalization/
+- Misc. statistical functions.
+For example, unbiased estimates of higher- order moments and cumulants are difficult to derive, but can be found using the unbiasedMomentCumulant function.

 NOTABLE CHANGES SINCE VERSION 3.01